ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 For my cryptography class, I [presented][UppsalaPrez2] a [paper][PPaper] that was _way_ out of my comfort zone.
-I had never read such complex math before, but by the end of it, I think I was a bit more educated in the area.
+I had never read such complex math before, but by the end of it, I think I was a bit more acclimated to the area.
 While I thought that my presentation would be a disaster, I was surprised that people seemed interested afterwards and actually asked some questions.
+In addition to the presentation, I wrote a report that summarized the research in more technical detail.

-For my Low Level Parallel Programming course, we did not present a paper, but instead we [presented][ResultPrezy] the results of a course-long project.
+For my Low Level Parallel Programming course, we did not present a paper, but instead we [presented][ResultPrez] the results of a course-long project.
 This project was given to us as a naive, sequential implementation of a simulation.
 Over the course of the semester, I transformed it into a lean, mean simulation that used CUDA, OpenMP, and